vanhauser-thc/thc-hydra/README.md

-If you want the ssh module, you have to setup libssh (not libssh2!) on your system,  get it from http://www.libssh.org, for ssh v1 support you also need to add "-DWITH_SSH1=On" option in the cmake command line.
+If you want the ssh module, you have to setup libssh (not libssh2!) on your system,  get it from http://www.libssh.org, for ssh v1 support you also need to add "-DWITH_SSH1=On" option in the make command line.

 If you use Ubuntu/Debian, this will install supplementary libraries needed for a few optional modules (note that some might not be available on your distribution):